DIVYAKRISHNASATYASRI/DIVYAKRISHNASATYASRI/README.md

 [![MY trophy](https://github-profile-trophy.vercel.app/?username=DIVYAKRISHNASATYASRI&theme=monokai)](https://github.com/DIVYAKRISHNASATYASRI/github-profile-trophy)

 Hi there!
-I'm [DIVYA KRISHNA SATYA SRI PAIBONU] 👋
+I'm DIVYA KRISHNA SATYA SRI PAIBONU 👋
 A passionate developer with a love for solving problems and building awesome projects 🚀.

-🔭 I’m currently working on [REAL WORLD PROBLEMS].
+🔭 I’m currently working on REAL WORLD PROBLEMS.
 🌱 I’m always learning new technologies.
-👯 I’m looking to collaborate on [OPEN SOURCE PROJECTS].
+👯 I’m looking to collaborate on OPEN SOURCE PROJECTS.

 💬 Feel free to reach out for collaborations or to discuss anything tech-related.
 🌍 Let’s make the web better together!